dozzie/seismometer-toolbox/doc/manpages/daemonshepherd.rst

 if unset, the command inherits the value from daemon.
 Allowed variables are:
 ``user``, ``group``, ``cwd``, ``environment``, ``argv0``.

+By default, a command that specifies signal delivers the signal only to the daemon process.
+This can be changed by setting ``process_group`` to ``true``.

 Command's environment will have :envvar:`$DAEMON_PID` set to daemon's PID (or empty string, if the daemon is not running).